• Skip to primary navigation

 Jump to Recipe Print Recipe

-If you’re looking for an easy gluten-free corn fritter recipe that is bursting with fresh flavors and even has a little spice, you’ve come to the right place.
-My corn fritters are delightful and make for a wonderful summer snack or dinner.
+If you’re looking for an easy gluten-free corn fritter recipe bursting with fresh flavors and a little spice, you’ve come to the right place.
+My delightfully crispy corn fritters make for a wonderful summer snack or dinner.
 This post contains affiliate links.
 Please see my disclosures.

-Fresh corn, jalapenos, and cheddar cheese take center stage in this flavorful gluten-free corn fritter recipe that I created using a few simple ingredients.
+Fresh corn, jalapenos, and cheddar cheese take center stage in this flavorful gluten-free corn fritter recipe that I created using simple, fresh, and gluten-free ingredients.

-A corn fritter is a savory pancake of sorts made with corn and cornmeal, although in lieu of cornmeal, I use a wonderful flour blend that I think make my corn fritters shine.
+If you’ve never had a corn fritter before, it’s a savory pancake made with corn and cornmeal, although, instead of cornmeal, I use a wonderful gluten-free flour blend that I think makes my corn fritters taste even better.

-My corn fritters are a little sweet thanks to the fresh corn, and a little spicy thanks to the jalapeno pepper and chili powder.
+These corn fritters are a little sweet thanks to the fresh corn and a little spicy thanks to the jalapeno pepper and chili powder.

-On top of it all, these corn fritters are economical and filling, making it a good budget-friendly side or meal.
+On top of it all, these corn fritters are economical and filling, so if you’re on a budget, this recipe is for you!

 Gluten-free corn fritters stacked on a plate